MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-storage-path.md

 When your Azure Local is deployed, storage paths are created as part of the deployment.
 The default option automatically selects a storage path with high availability.
 You might however decide to use a specific storage path.
 In this case, ensure that the specified storage path has sufficient storage space.

-The storage paths on your Azure Local should point to system shared volumes that can be accessed by all the machines on your system.
-In order to be highly available, we strongly recommend that you create storage paths under system shared volumes.
+The storage paths on your Azure Local should point to cluster shared volumes that can be accessed by all the machines on your system.
+In order to be highly available, we strongly recommend that you create storage paths under cluster shared volumes.

-The available space in the system shared volume determines the size of the store available at the storage path.
+The available space in the cluster shared volume determines the size of the store available at the storage path.
 For example, if the storage path is `C:\ClusterStorage\UserStorage_1\Volume01` and the `Volume01` is 4 TB, then the size of the storage path is the available space (out of the 4 TB) on `Volume01`.

 ## Prerequisites